 Options include the following –

 Benefits of using this plugin – Incredibly simple to install and configure.
 Popular and widely used plugin.

 Cons of using this plugin – Notification bar and pop-up looks dull and boring and doesn’t provide many options for users in the pop-up.

-Now, as I said, you should NOT install any of these plugins and expect your site to be fully compliant.
-Especially when it comes to GDPR.
+Now, one last time, you should NOT install any of these plugins and expect your site to be fully compliant with GDPR.